-Bosnia: Impact of new power generation projects on energy system and regional position16.
-September 2015. / SEE Energy News
+Bosnia: Impact of new power generation projects on energy system and regional position, SEE Energy News

 The construction of several new power plant projects is underway in Bosnia and Hercegovina.
 BiH is currently an electricity export country.
 Existing power generation facilities are in most cases outdated but local governments are trying to start new coal fired power plant projects with international lenders and private investors in order to use the coal reserves and overcome the question of decommissioning of the old plants.